Juan Bernat

-Juan Bernat Velasco ([ˈxwam beɾˈnat]; born 1 March 1993) is a Spanish professional footballer who plays as a left-back for Ligue 1 club Paris Saint-Germain.
+Juan Bernat Velasco ([ˈxwam beɾˈnat]; born 1 March 1993) is a Spanish professional footballer who plays as a left-back.

 He began his career at Valencia, featuring in three La Liga campaigns for the club.
 He moved to Bayern Munich in 2014, winning the Bundesliga every season during his four-year spell while appearing in 115 competitive matches.
-In August 2018, he signed with Paris Saint-Germain, playing in the 2020 UEFA Champions League Final and losing to his former side Bayern Munich.
+In August 2018, he signed with Paris Saint-Germain, playing in the 2020 UEFA Champions League final and losing to his former side Bayern Munich.
 He suffered an anterior cruciate ligament injury in September 2020 that would keep him out for over a year.
+After returning to play in 2021, he spent time on loan at Benfica and Villarreal before joining Getafe in 2025.

 A European champion with the under-19 team in 2012, Bernat made his senior debut for Spain in 2014.

 Club career

 Valencia

 Born in Cullera, Valencian Community, Bernat was a product of Valencia's youth system.
-He made his senior debut at only 17, appearing with the reserves in Tercera División and helping them return to Segunda División B. He was brought to the main squad for the 2011 pre-season, scoring in a 3–0 away win against Sporting CP, and earned a professional contract until 2015 shortly after.
+He made his senior debut at only 17, appearing with the reserves in the Tercera División and helping them to return to Segunda División B. He was brought to the main squad for the 2011 pre-season, scoring in a 3–0 away win against Sporting CP, and earned a professional contract until 2015 shortly after.

 Bernat made his debut with the Ches first team in a 4–3 La Liga home victory over Racing de Santander on 27 August 2011; he started the game and was replaced at half-time, with the score at 2–1 for the visitors.
 His second league appearance occurred on 22 January 2012 in a 1–1 draw at Osasuna, substituting Jonas in the 57th minute.
-He continued featuring regularly for the B's, in the third tier.
+He continued featuring regularly for the B's in the third tier.

 Bernat scored his first official goal for Valencia on 28 November 2012, netting his team's last in a 3–1 home defeat of Llagostera for that season's Copa del Rey (5–1 on aggregate).
 He scored his first in the league roughly one year later, coming from the bench for the 1–1 equaliser at Elche (eventual 2–1 loss).

 From 2013 onwards, Bernat started being utilised as a left-back.

 Bayern Munich

 On 7 July 2014, Bernat signed for Bayern Munich on a five-year contract.
-He made his debut on 13 August, playing the entirety of the 0–2 defeat to Borussia Dortmund in the DFL-Supercup, and played his first Bundesliga match nine days later, a 2–1 home win against VfL Wolfsburg.
+He made his debut on 13 August, playing the entirety of the 2–0 defeat to Borussia Dortmund in the DFL-Supercup, and played his first Bundesliga match nine days later, a 2–1 home win against VfL Wolfsburg.

 Shortly after being placed first in Outside of the Boot's Talent Radar Top 20 Young Players of 2014, Bernat scored his first competitive goal for the Bavarians, but in a 4–1 loss at Wolfsburg on 30 January 2015.